ManXD3la/hayr-server/README.md

 3. Remove the git history with rm -rf .get && git init
 4. Install dependencies with npm install
 5. Move the example Environment file to .env that will be ignored by git and read by React with mv example.env .env
-6. Change project name in package.json to use whatever name you've given this project instead of "name": "myclientele-client"
+6. Change project name in package.json to use whatever name you've given this version of the project

 ## Available Scripts